On this page Skip this page navigation

 Utility shut-off procedure

-Every adult in your family, and older children, should know how to turn off main utilities—water, electricity, gas.
+Every adult in your household, and older children, should know how to turn off main utilities—water, electricity, gas.
 In certain emergencies, authorities will ask that these be turned off for safety reasons.
 Write out instructions, if needed, and post somewhere visible.
 Everyone should also know where the floor drain is located and ensure that it is not obstructed, in case of flooding.

 - Review directions to turn-off utilities—including water valve, electrical panel and gas valve—and record them.

 Make copies of important documents—insurance, main identification documents like a driver’s licence, passport, birth and marriage certificates, and wills.
 Keep these with your plan in a safe place.
 Consider sharing copies with out-of-town relatives or friends, or keep a set in a safety deposit box.